 Since 1998, all 4 year olds have been entitled to funded early education.
 This entitlement was extended to include all 3 year olds in 2004.
 Children become eligible for childcare and early education funding the term following their third birthday.
-Three and 4 year olds are able to access 570 hours a year of Early Education Funding (EEF) a year, a maximum of 15 hours can be taken in any one week.
+Three and 4 year olds are able to access up to 15 hours each week (570 hours per year) over 38 weeks of the year.
 The claim start dates vary according to when the child turns 3.

-Child's birthday When you can access EEF 01 January to 31 March The beginning of term on or after 01 April 01 April to 31 August The beginning of term on or after 01 September 01 September to 31 December The beginning of term on or after 01 January
+Child's Birthday When you can access EEF 01 January to 31 March The beginning of term on or after 01 April 01 April to 31 August The beginning of term on or after 01 September 01 September to 31 December The beginning of term on or after 01 January

-Table 10 Early Education Funding Eligibility
+Table 9 Early Education Funding Eligibility

-In September 2013, the entitlement was extended to include 2 year olds who met certain eligibility criteria:
+In September 2013, the entitlement was extended to include 2 year olds who met certain eligibility criteria including:

-- a parent receiving income support, income based job seeker's allowance (JSA) - income related employment and support allowance (ESA) - support through Part 6 of the immigration and Asylum Act 1999 - the guaranteed element of State Pension Credit; - Child Tax Credit (but not Working Tax Credit) and have an annual gross income not exceeding £16,190 as assessed by Her Majesty's Revenue and Customs - the Working Tax Credit 4-week run on (the payment someone receives for a further four weeks after they stop qualifying for Working Tax Credit) - a child looked after by a local authority.
+- they have a parent in receipt of income support, income based job seeker's allowance (JSA) - income related employment and support allowance (ESA) - support through Part 6 of the immigration and Asylum Act 1999 - the guaranteed element of State Pension Credit - Child Tax Credit (but not Working Tax Credit) and have an annual gross income not exceeding £16,190 as assessed by Her Majesty's Revenue and Customs - the Working Tax Credit 4-week run on (the payment someone receives for a further four weeks after they stop qualifying for Working Tax Credit) - they are looked after by a local authority.

-From September 2014, the 2 year old eligibility was extended to include more children making 15 hours of funded early education available to children meeting the following eligibility criteria:
+The 2 year old eligibility was further extended to include more children from September 2014 when the 15 hours of funded early education per week could be accessed by children meeting the following eligibility criteria:

-- a parent receiving Working Tax Credits and have an annual gross income not exceeding £16,190 a year as assessed by Her Majesty's Revenue and Customs - a current statement of special educational needs (SEN) or an education, health and care plan - entitled to disability living allowance - no longer looked after by the local authority as a result of an adoption order, a special guardianship order, or a child arrangements order which specifies with whom the child lives.
+- they have a parent in receipt of Working Tax Credits and have an annual gross income not exceeding £16,190 a year as assessed by Her Majesty's Revenue and Customs - they have a current statement of Special Educational Needs (SEN) or an education, health and care Plan - they are entitled to Disability Living Allowance - they are no longer looked after by the local authority as a result of an adoption order, a special guardianship order, or a child arrangements order which specifies with whom the child lives.

-Eligible 2 Year Olds
+Eligible 2 year olds

-To be eligible for early education funding parents of a 2 year old must meet certain criteria as specified by the Department for Education.
-These criteria include economic, high level SEN or disability or being looked after or adopted from care.
-The national level data for 2015 showed that 97% of 2 year olds qualified for the funding by meeting the economic criteria, with smaller proportions either having high level SEN or meeting the adopted from care criteria.
-Similarly in Kingston, 99% of 2 years olds eligible for funding qualified by meeting the economic criteria.
+To be eligible for early education funding the 2 year old must meet certain criteria as specified by the Department for Education, including the economic criteria, high level SEND or being looked after or adopted from care.
+The national level data for 2015 showed that 97% of two year olds qualified for the funding by meeting the economic criteria, with smaller proportions either having high level SEN or meeting the adopted from care criteria.
+Similarly in Richmond, 99% of 2 years olds eligible for funding qualified by meeting the